 I am Syed Murad.
-I am HE Programme Leader in the Department of Computer Science at the Yeovil college.
-My primary research area is Human-Computer Interaction, in particular Persuasive Technology, Persuasive Visualisation, Data Physicalization and UX design.
+I am Subject Lead for Computer Programming at the University of Bristol.
+My primary research area is Human-Computer Interaction, in particular Persuasive Technology, Persuasive Visualisation, Behaviour Change and UX design.
 I am also interested in interaction design for the user who are most difficult to accommodate - which tend to be those who have little or no digital experience and/or those who are reluctant to learning new interactions.

-I am currently working at Yeovil College as HE Programme Leader and Lead IV for Computing.
-I am the programme leader and lead IV for HNC-D Degree programme.
-I manage curriculum and administrative aspects of these programmes.
-I lead the teaching and interview of IT to students in pursuing HNC-D and Degree.
-I also manage a team of lecturers to ensure that the team work effectively accordingly to collage guidelines and that lessons were delivered effectively to enhance positive experiences for all the students.
-This job requires to design and delivery of lectures, seminars, and tutorials to students within the IT HNC-D and Degree programme.
-I am teaching and supervising research projects for the degree programme.
-Part of the job requires to develop curriculum and documentation standards and manages adherence to the defined standards and processes to ensure compliance.
-I also lead validation process and documents.
-I have developed relationships with internal and external stakeholders to ensure planning business objectives are achieved.
+I have worked at Yeovil College as HE Programme Leader and Lead IV for Computing.
+I was the programme leader and lead IV for HNC-D Degree programme.
+I have managed curriculum and administrative aspects of these programmes.
+I led the teaching of IT to students in pursuing HNC-D and degrees.
+I also managed a team of lecturers to ensure that the team worked effectively according to college guidelines and that lessons were delivered effectively to enhance positive experiences for all the students.
+My job required the design and delivery of lectures, seminars, and tutorials to students within the IT HNC-D and Degree programmes.
+I was teaching and supervising research projects for the degree programmes.
+Part of the job was required to develop curriculum and documentation standards and manage adherence to the defined standards and processes to ensure compliance.
+I also led the validation process and documents.
+I had developed relationships with internal and external stakeholders to ensure planning business objectives are achieved.
 I monitored student progress across academic programmes.
-I also oversee the academic labs and provided leadership for planning new and improved labs and staff development to optimise student academic success.
+I also oversaw the academic labs and provided leadership for planning new and improved labs and staff development to optimise student academic success.

 I have worked as a Lecturer and module coordinator.
 I was responsible for Database Design & Implementation, Web programming, computer architecture and Programming.
 Furthermore, I was responsible for the computing department and ensured smooth running.
 During 2019, I was involved in creating all learning material and validation for computer science department.
 I was also involved in planning and running student support and the learning weeks.